Environmental Discovery Center

-The Environmental Discovery Center at Spring Lake Regional Park in Santa Rosa is an earth science center with hands-on exhibits connecting children and their families to Sonoma County's natural world.
-The Discovery Center hosts school field trips and weekend activities that spark children's imaginations and inspire them to look at their communities in new ways!
+The Environmental Discovery Center at Spring Lake Regional Park in Santa Rosa is a natural history museum with hands-on exhibits connecting children and their families to Sonoma County's ecosystems.
+The Discovery Center hosts school field trips and weekend activities that spark children's imaginations and inspire them to look at their communities in new ways.

 At the Environmental Discovery Center, kids can: